Songark/contract-marketplace-v1/README.md

 - Make a bid on an NFT put up for auction by specifying
   - The amount of the bid (in either ETH or OwnedToken as specified by the NFT seller).
 The bidder must make a bid that is higher by the bid increase percentage if another bid has already been made.
   - However if this is met the bidder does not have to make a bid higher than the minimum price set by the seller (in this case, the auction would not start).
 Therefore, if no bid has been made on auction, the bidder can specify any amount.
-  - The user can also make a custom bid and specify the NFT recipient who will receive the NFT if their bid is successful.
 - Purchase an NFT put up for sale by specifying
   - The amount of OwnedToken or ETH (as specified by the seller).
 In this scenario, the purchaser can make an underbid of the buy now price, which will not conclude the sale.
 The amount sent by the bidder must then be the default percentage higher than the previous underbid.
 If the bidder specifies an amount equal to or greater than the buy now price, the sale is concluded and the NFT and purchase amount are transferred.
 - Withdraw their bid on auction or sale if the minimum price of the auction has not been met, or in the case of an underbid on a sale.